Cirkutry/Cirkutry/README.md

 ---

-<span style="font-size:3em;">Namaste 🙏!
+#### Namaste 🙏!

-Driven by a deep desire to excel in the development of software and to make a meaningful impact through my work.
-My days are spent navigating through documentation, tutorials, and online courses, envisioning lines of code transforming into useful utilities.</span>
+#### Driven by a deep desire to excel in the development of software and to make a meaningful impact through my work.
+My days are spent navigating through documentation, tutorials, and online courses, envisioning lines of code transforming into useful utilities.

 ---